201 Stephenson Parkway, Suite 2100 Norman, OK 73019

 Science Translator and Communications Specialist

 Jenifer Henslee Peck holds a B.S. in Meteorology from The University of Oklahoma.
-She assists with internal and external communications across the South Central CASC as well as producing various media content to showcase the collective knowledge of the center.
-When not at work you can find her exploring with her child, learning about the world, and volunteering with Alpha Sigma Kappa – Women in Technical Studies.
+She assists with internal and external communications across the South Central CASC by providing guidance and collaboration with the communication team to produce various communication products that showcase the collective knowledge of the center.

 USGS Data Steward